Bruins keep Penguins in check, tighten East race in 3-1 win | Taiwan News | 2021/04/28

-David Krejci gave the Bruins the lead with his seventh goal of the season late in the second period.
-Brad Marchand and Taylor Hall scored in the third as Boston ended a two-game losing streak.
+Rask's stellar play and goals by Krejci, Brad Marchand and Taylor Hall helped the Bruins bounce back from a shutout loss to Pittsburgh on Sunday and offer a glimpse of what lies ahead.
+Boston blocked 21 shots, kept the crease in front of Rask largely clutter free and turned aside three Penguin power plays early, then basically shut down the Penguins late.

+“I think the past couple games have been playoff-type hockey,” Rask said.
+“Both teams are defending the ice out there. ...
+I think today, we played a very smart and patient game.
+We got rewarded.
+Moving forward, we have to be comfortable playing those types of games.”

 Jeff Carter spoiled Rask's bid for his 52nd career shutout with his 11th of the season — and third since joining the Penguins at the trade deadline — with 2:21 left, but it wasn't enough.
-Tristan Jarry made 28 saves for Pittsburgh, two days after shutting out the Bruins.
+Tristan Jarry made 28 saves for Pittsburgh as the Penguins saw their four-game winning streak come to a halt.

-It was a taut, physical contest that had the look and feel of a playoff game.

-Pittsburgh and Boston are in a close race with Washington and the New York Islanders for the East Division's four available playoff spots, with the New York Rangers not completely out of it with just over two weeks remaining in the regular season.
+“The whole night it seemed like we were a step behind in terms of winning puck battles,” Penguins forward Teddy Blueger said.
+"Didn’t get enough pucks on net, didn’t have enough traffic in front of Rask.”

 The Penguins could have clinched a 15th straight playoff berth with a win and a loss by the Rangers to Buffalo.
-That celebration will have to wait after the Boston kept the NHL's most potent attack in check to earn its fifth win in eight meetings with Pittsburgh.
+Neither happened, meaning any potential celebration will have to wait after the Boston kept the NHL's most potent attack in check to earn its fifth win in eight meetings with Pittsburgh.

 The Penguins came into the game averaging 4.00 goals in April.
 They left it having been pushed around by the Bruins.
 Boston didn't hesitate to initiate contact all over the ice and Pittsburgh found little room to work down low.